jakibaki/In-Home-Switching/Readme.md

 ### *Nice videos, but sadly that delay makes it unplayable*

-If you are experiencing delays greater than 0.1 seconds, either your PC is just to slow for your chosen quality options (try GPU encoding, worse image quality) or your local network is bad.
-Basically we need instant transfer in the network (this has nothing to do with throughput, just latency)
+If you are experiencing delays greater than 0.1 seconds, either your PC is just to slow for your chosen quality options (try worsening image quality) or your local network is bad.
+Basically we need instant data transfer in your network to work properly (this has nothing to do with throughput, just latency).

 ### *These framedrops hurt my eyes!*

 Your PC is probably to slow for encoding with the games/applications on.
-Try other applications, lower image quality, set your PC screen resolution to 1280x720p (saves scaling) and try changing the GPU usage setting.
+Try other applications, lower image quality and, if you haven't already, set your PC screen resolution to 1280x720p (saves scaling).

 ### *No drops, but my framerate is just very low*

-Well, in our tests we had 60 FPS on Windows 10 with lower image quality...
+Well, in our tests we had 60 FPS on Windows 10 with low image quality...
 I guess you can try the same strategies as for fixing framedrops, I hope that helps.

 ## License